 - You need to be very careful not to inhale the zinc oxide powder.
 Also be sure no little people are around when you make this.
-Use of a mask is recommended!
+We highly recommend you use a mask!

 Let’s get to the recipe…

-30 drops of essential oils: lavender, and/or peppermint essential oils are recommended (optional for fragrance; do not use citrus essential oils as they increase skin sensitivity)
+- 30 drops essential oils: lavender, and/or peppermint essential oils are recommended optional for fragrance; do not use citrus essential oils as they increase skin sensitivity

-Add coconut oil, shea butter, and sweet almond or olive oil to a double boiler.
-1-2 inches of water in the bottom.
-If you don’t have a double boiler you can use a tin or pyrex measuring cup for you ingredients.
-Then place your cup/tin in a small pot filled with a couple inches of water.
+- Add coconut oil, shea butter, and sweet almond or olive oil to a double boiler with 1-2 inches of water in the bottom.
+If you don't have a double boiler you can put the ingredients in a metal or glass measuring cup, or a small mixing bowl that you can place over a saucepan.
+Then place your cup or bowl in or over the saucepan which is filled with a couple inches of water.

-Heat over low heat until the shea butter is melted.
+- Heat mixture over low heat until the shea butter is melted.

-Remove the top of the double boiler and allow to cool a little.
+- Remove the top of the double boiler (or take out the measuring cup or bowl, using hot mitts) and allow to cool a little.

-Carefully, being sure not to inhale any of the powder measure out and stir in your zinc oxide powder.
-It’s recommended that you use a mask to cover your nose and mouth during this step.
+- Carefully, being sure not to inhale any of the powder, measure out and stir in the zinc oxide powder.
+It's recommended that you use a mask to cover your nose and mouth during this step.

 - This sunscreen is not waterproof.
 Be sure you reapply frequently if you’re in the water or profusely sweating!

 - Store sunscreen in a cool dry place.
-You might even want to place this sunscreen in the refrigerator when it’s not being used.
-If it gets too warm it might liquify.
+You might even want to place this sunscreen in the refrigerator when you’re not using it.
+If it gets too warm it might liquefy.
 If you’re making a trip to the beach or pool, consider taking a small cooler you can keep your sunscreen in.